Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 Next to the temizuya, is a statue of a kirin – a Chinese mythical creature with the head of a dragon and the body of a horse.
 This creature represents Sugawara no Michizane’s wisdom and magnificence.

 At the honden, or main sanctuary, line up to say your prayers.
-It is customary to give a small offering (5 or 10 yen coin), bow twice, clap twice, and then silently say your prayers and respects.
+It is customary to give a small offering (5 or 10 yen coin), bow twice, clap twice, and then silently say your prayers and pay your respects.
 Afterwards, a final bow is given.

 Purchase Amulets, Ema, and Omikuji Fortunes